-I’m one half of a typical mid 40’s couple balancing two kids, work, mortgage, uncontrollable garden and probably too many pets.
+I’m one part of a typical family couple balancing two kids, work, mortgage, uncontrollable garden and probably too many pets.

-Our house in the Perth hills is a constant work in progress and after nearly ten years, I am almost ok with not having a real door on the ensuite.
-I did put my foot down over lack of window blinds though; there are some things I won’t share with the neighbours.
-And I built my own gravel driveway closer to the front door.
-Make of that what you will.
+Our house in the Perth hills is a constant work in progress and after nearly fifteen years, I am almost ok with not having a real door on the ensuite.

-As for work , well I never had a clear plan for my future.
-I have always let boredom be my career guide.
-Learn, conquer, but when the motivation is over, move on to a new challenge.
-Hence my unusual multi-industry bio.
+As for work , well I never had a clear plan for my future and have always followed my interests and skills, hence my unusual multi-industry bio.

 Along the way I gathered a few pieces of paper with my name and stamps on them; Diploma of business, lead auditor, trainer assessor, and most recently one with health and safety words on it.
 But as important as these pieces of paper are in a resume, true credibility comes from solid industry experience.
 A proven track record, and people saying the right things about you; even if sometimes they are not the things you want to hear at the time.
 We learn from mistakes, not from easy success.